borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 1/README.md

-Incorporate changes from the lecturer's code:
+# Super Mario Bros 1

-- entity class
+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Super Mario Bros — Final`.

 ## Entity

 The lecturer organizes the code to have _entities_, a helper structure to accommodate both the player and snails.
-With this update, I create the `Entity` class to have the player inherit its functionality only.
+With this update, I create the `Entity` class to have the player inherit its functionality.
 I am also interested in only implementing the features developed so far, which means having the player move, jump, but not react to its surrounding environment; this last feat will be the topic of a future update.

 ### init